 We all know that teamwork and good working relationships are imperative when it comes to running a successful business.
 But just because you bring a group of people to work together on something, it doesn’t mean they will automatically get along and everything will go without a hitch.

 Like our very own team at Zenkit, every team is unique.
-They are composed of individuals that come from different professional and personal backgrounds, who have different characteristics, perspectives, skillsets, and ethics.
-Sometimes the differences may compliment each other and things will go swimmingly, other times they may not.
+They are composed of individuals that come from different professional and personal backgrounds and have different characteristics, perspectives, skillsets, and ethics.
+Sometimes the differences may complement each other and things will go swimmingly, other times they may not.
 This is why team building is important.
 It’s more than just your team taking time off from work to chase each other around an obstacle course.

-On top of developing crucial business skills, participating in team building activities give you and your team the chance to get to know each other.
+On top of developing crucial business skills, participating in team-building activities gives you and your team the chance to get to know each other.
 It breaks down barriers, allowing stronger working relationships to evolve.
 This can do wonders for efficiency and productivity.
 Plus, it’s always nice to get along well with people you see almost every day.

-To get the right level of engagement, you have to do more than than just think of a game that your whole team can get involved in.
-You also have to ensure that everyone in your team understands the objectives of the team building activity and why they are doing what they’re doing.
-Having a goal in mind when completing an exercise will not only set them on the right track, but it will also motivate them to do a better job.
+To get the right level of engagement, you have to do more than just think of a game that your whole team can get involved in.
+You also have to ensure that everyone in your team understands the objectives of the team-building activity and why they are doing what they’re doing.
+Having a goal in mind when completing an exercise will not only set them on the right track but will also motivate them to do a better job.

 - Have a goal for every activity and make sure participants are aware of the expectations.

-- Conduct the team building activities during work hours.
+- Conduct team-building activities during work hours.
 You can’t expect employees to stay back or come in on the weekend for a business-related initiative.

-- Accommodate to all participants and ensure you select an activity that everyone can get involved in.
+- Accommodate all participants and ensure you select an activity that everyone can get involved in.

 There’s nothing like a bit of friendly competition to boost morale and team spirit.
 Competition can bring out the best in your employees as it acts like a motivator that pushes them to go beyond their capabilities.

 Many companies already participate in corporate charity programs where they allocate work time to philanthropic contributions.
-But if you’re looking for something on a lower scale, then you could contact a local organization that contributes a lot the community—community center, library, soup kitchen, animal shelter—and give them a hand.
+But if you’re looking for something on a lower scale, then you could contact a local organization that contributes a lot to the community—community centre, library, soup kitchen, animal shelter—and give them a hand.

-Organizing team building activities and scheduling days out for your team is a great way to strengthen working relationships within your team and to improve skills that are imperative to the workplace.
+Organising team-building activities and scheduling days out for your team is a great way to strengthen working relationships within your team and improve skills that are imperative to the workplace.
 However, keep in mind that one scavenger hunt or an egg-and-spoon race won’t magically turn your team into a unified entity overnight.